SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 least once.
 If you operate during a single run, this has been done before, if not, simply call `traj.store()` once before.

-To avoid reopneing an closing of the hdf5 file over and over again there is also the possibility to store a list of items via :func:`~pypet.trajectory.SingleRun.f_store_items` or whole subtrees via :func:`~pypet.naturalnaming.NNGroupNode.f_store_child`.
+To avoid re-opneing an closing of the hdf5 file over and over again there is also the possibility to store a list of items via :func:`~pypet.trajectory.SingleRun.f_store_items` or whole subtrees via :func:`~pypet.naturalnaming.NNGroupNode.f_store_child`.